weclapp/sdk/README.md

 1. Generating the raw SDK code into [sdk/src](sdk/src) and partial documentation into [sdk/docs](sdk/docs).
 2. Bundling the code in [sdk/src](sdk/src) into the given targets (for example [sdk/node](sdk/node)).

+After building it, check out the generated repository under [sdk](sdk) for further documentation!

 ## Setup

 Copy the [.env.example](.env.example) to [.env](.env) and configure it accordingly.
 Use the [swagger editor](https://editor.swagger.io/) to convert your